nukdokplex/tshock-docker-environment/README.md

 docker attach your-terraria-server-tshock
 ```

-And here you can user TShock's terminal, now you can type here `/help` to see available commands.
+And here you can use TShock's terminal, now you can type here `/help` to see available commands.

 ## Special thanks